openneuropet/outreach/Brainhack-MGH2021/readme.md

 - Bring your data!
 We'll help you curate a BIDS dataset
 - Submit you project as an [issue](https://github.com/openneuropet/outreach/issues/new/choose)

 **Unfortunately due to MGH's current COVID policies, this session can only be attended in person by MGH employees.
-All can attend the virtual sessions.**  All talk will be broacast, join [#bhg21-mgh](https://mattermost.brainhack.org/brainhack/channels/bhg21-mgh) for latest info and collaborative hacking.
+All can attend the virtual sessions.**  All talks will be accesible via jisti, check this page again on the day of the event for the link.
+Also, please join [#bhg21-openneuropet](https://mattermost.brainhack.org/brainhack/channels/bhg21-openneuropet) for latest info and collaborative hacking.

 ## About